ProgrammingMentorship/programmingmentorship.github.io/content/docs/lessons/foundations/lesson-one.md

 (operator  argument-1 argument-2 argument-n)
 ```

-For example: Here is a simple function that adds two numbers. "+" is
+Here is a simple expression that adds two numbers. "+" is
 the operator, and we also give arguments "2" and "3".
 You can change
 the numbers if you'd like: